Highland dance: History

 Modern Highland dancing emerged in the 19th and 20th centuries.
-It was 'created from the Gaelic folk dance repertoire, but formalised with the conventions of ballet'.
+It was "created from the Gaelic folk dance repertoire, but formalised with the conventions of ballet".

 It seems that forms of sword dancing were performed by warriors in many parts of Europe in the prehistoric period.
 Forms of sword dancing are also attested in the late Medieval period.
 Ritualistic and combative dances that imitated epic deeds and martial skills were a familiar feature in Scottish tradition and folklore.
 The earliest reference to these dances in Scotland is mentioned in the Scotichronicon which was compiled in Scotland by Walter Bower in the 1440s.
 The passage regards Alexander III and his second marriage to the French noblewoman Yolande de Dreux at Jedburgh on 14 October 1285.

-At the head of this procession were the skilled musicians with many sorts of pipe music including the music of bagpipes, and behind them others splendidly performing a war-dance with intricate weaving in and out.
-Bringing up the rear was a figure regarding whom it was difficult to decide whether it was a man or an apparition.
-It seemed to glide like a ghost rather than walk on feet.
-When it looked as if he was disappearing from everyone's sight, the whole frenzied procession halted, the song died away, the music faded, and the dancing contingent froze suddenly and unexpectedly.

-In 1573 Scottish mercenaries are said to have performed a Scottish sword dance before the Swedish King, John III, at a banquet held in Stockholm Castle.
+In 1573, Scottish mercenaries are said to have performed a Scottish sword dance before the Swedish King, John III, at a banquet held in Stockholm Castle.
 The dance, 'a natural feature of the festivities', was used as part of a plot to assassinate the King, where the conspirators were able to bare their weapons without arising suspicion.
 Fortunately for the King, at the decisive moment the agreed signal was never given.